bbc/tams/docs/adr/0052-specifying-the-sorting-of-listings.md

 ---
 status: "proposed"
 ---
-# Options for specifying the sorting of Listings
+# Options for specifying the sorting of listings

 ## Context and Problem Statement